Vedran-i/6502-Animation/README.md

 Assembly code written for no specific hardware.
 Use emulator/simulator.
-Note that the clock rate might differ between emulators.
+Note that the clock rate might differ between emulators, so adjust the delay subroutine as needed.

 6502 Emulators: